Seeing Beyond RGB Capabilities: Data-Driven and Physics-Guided Broadband Spectral Extrapolation of Plasmonic Nanostructures by Deep Learning: ASSOCIATED CONTENT

-\bmhead{Data availability} Source data, codes, and models are available at \href{https://doi.org}{https://doi.org}.
-All other data that support the plots within this paper and other findings of this study are available from the corresponding author upon reasonable request.
+{All the source code, trained models, and the curated dataset are available at {{https://doi. org/10.5281/zenodo.19499234}}.} All other data that support the plots within this paper and other findings of this study are available from the corresponding author upon reasonable request.